 What followed in 2012 could best be described as surviving the last big hurdle.
 With things still in the “status quo” category sales- and earnings-wise, exciting things were happening all around PAE.
 For one, the economy was recovering at a much more rapid rate in Australia, and the folks down under claimed the majority of new boat sales.
 Expectations were that a U.S. revival could not be far behind.
 Plus, the home stretch was happening with construction of the 120.
 Meanwhile, the team in Dana Point was readying to move into its beautiful, state-of-the art new headquarters.
 Long housed in segregated buildings, the California staff worked hard that year preparing to re-unite all facets of the company – sales, administration, accounting and design and engineering – under one roof.
 By the end of that year, the move was complete and the new PAE headquarters, located on the point of a peninsula in Dana Point Harbor with 360 degree water views, huge conference rooms, a museum and owners suite, now adequately reflected the luxury, comfort and modern atmosphere of the boats designed there.

-It’s now half-way through 2013, an epic time in the life of the company.
+2013 was an epic time in the life of the company.
 The first several months were ushered in with record brokerage sales, improved yacht values and the long-awaited bump in new boat sales a depleted brokerage inventory typically triggers.
 The good vibrations left over from the first significant Nordhavn Rendezvous in four years, held in Mystic, Connecticut, are still being felt.
-And the company recently celebrated the delivery of its 500th Nordhavn, a feat that is at once incomprehensible yet expected.
-Our Distant Pennant Program has reached an astounding 4.5 million miles (with less than two-thirds of all Nordhavns reporting).
-And the Nordhavn 68 that claims the 500th spot is – in particular – a perfect illustration of how far Nordhavns and PAE have come since 46#1 was launched 24 years ago.
+And the company celebrated the delivery of its 500th Nordhavn, a feat that is at once incomprehensible yet expected.
+The Distant Pennant Program reached an astounding 4.5 million miles (with less than two-thirds of all Nordhavns reporting).
+And the Nordhavn 68 that claimed the 500th spot is – in particular – a perfect illustration of how far Nordhavns and PAE have come since 46#1 was launched 24 years ago.
 The engineering, aesthetics, machinery and details demonstrate a yacht that is of a modern era.
 Yet at its foundation exists a hull built on the same principles, with the same integrity, and with the same heart and soul as that very first N46.

 What lies ahead in the future for PAE?
 More of the same: more boats, more challenges, more successes.
-PAE has survived the economic crisis without serious damage and is positioned to enjoy the economic recovery as it continues to develop.
-Both factories are still operating at under 50% capacity and will be filled with orders and new projects in the months and years ahead.
-The owners of PAE owe a great debt of gratitude to the customers, employees, suppliers and friends who have helped the company grow from its humble beginnings in 1974 and who have helped survived the last 4 challenging years.
-Since PAE was founded, nearly 850 new boats have been delivered, and about twice as many brokerage boats to customers of all ranges of experience, age, background and nationality.
+The owners of PAE owe a great debt of gratitude to the customers, employees, suppliers and friends who have helped the company grow from its humble beginnings in 1974 and who have helped survived the challenging years.
+Since PAE was founded, nearly 850 new boats (Masons and Nordhavns) have been delivered, and about twice as many brokerage boats to customers of all ranges of experience, age, background and nationality.
 The marketing which PAE produces today such as media, web site and boat shows is now secondary to the viral marketing provided by the over 500 Nordhavn owners themselves.